pharmpy/pharmpy/docs/mfl.rst

 It is possible to use ranges and arrays to describe the search space for e.g. transit and peripheral compartments.

-To test 0, 1, 2 and 3 peripheral compartments:
+To test 0, 1, 2 and 3 transit compartments:

 .. code::